HUIT-AcademicTechnology-Ops/ansible-role-crowdstrike-falcon/README.md

 # The following are optional parameters:
 #
 # Falcon requires that a master image remove the agent ID so that instances spun up from the master get
 # unique AIDs.
-If installing this role on a base AMI or master image, set this flag to yes/true.
+If installing this role on a base AMI or master image, set this flag to `true`.
-cs_falcon_remove_agent_id: no
+cs_falcon_remove_agent_id: false
 ```

 Dependencies